MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 # required metadata

 title: Actuals
-description: This topic provides information about how to work with actuals in Microsoft Dynamics 365 Project Operations.
+description: This article provides information about how to work with actuals in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 02/22/2022
 ms.topic: overview